jaswanth-reddy/CIS6930-Internet-Data-Streaming/README.md

 # CIS6930 - Internet-Data-Streaming
 Fundamental concepts, data structures and algorithms about extracting information from packet streams on the Internet in real-time, with applications in network security, traffic engineering, e-commerce, and big data analytics.

+The coursework includes 5 projects for the entire semester.